WIN the entire No7 Prime Forever skin preservation range

 Chef’s kiss — Tell us about one standout foodie experience you’ve had recently.

-I found out about an amazing Thai restaurant about a 30 minute drive from Manhattan, and went with my fiancee.
+I found out about an amazing Thai restaurant about a 30-minute drive from Manhattan, and went with my fiancée.
 It was incredible food cooked thoughtfully, with no frills, punctual service and rekindled my love for Thai cuisine!

 Compliments to the chef — Now’s your chance to sing the praises of a talented chef, beloved restaurant or particularly talented foodie family member.

 My aunt, known as the queen of the AGA, has been a chef her whole life.
 She specialises in cooking and demonstrations on the infamous AGA and similar kitchen ranges.
-She has an amazing work ethic, and goes to great lengths to teach and empower home cooks.
+She has an amazing work ethic and goes to great lengths to teach and empower home cooks.

 Secret ingredient — What, in your estimation, makes the perfect dining experience?

 The moment you arrive, hospitality should be felt.
-A genuine smile and welcome, accommodating any needs or last minute requirements is paramount to a perfect dining experience.
+A genuine smile and welcome, accommodating any needs or last-minute requirements, is paramount to a perfect dining experience.

 Photography by Leo Bieber.